 Making a resolution to exercise more is easy, but actually making it out to a spin class is a lot harder (and more expensive).
+Want to stay committed, then why not check out something like Wisdoms of Health who can help you with just that and keep you up to date with news in the world of fitness and health.
 If you already have a membership at a gym or fitness studio then it’s just a matter of finding the motivation, but if you’re trying to work out on a budget, you may be looking for more creative ways to exercise indoors this winter.
 Here are a few tips about some of the best free (or at least really cheap!) exercise opportunities in Pittsburgh.

 Gyms & Exercise Studios

 SHAPE Training.
 If you’ve always wanted to try a session with a personal trainer, you can get a free session on your first visit to this Center Avenue gym.
 SHAPE also offers 60-minute classes with a focus on strength training, such as the popular heavy bag boxing class, and your first group class is free as well.

 Yoga Hive.
 For heated Vinyasa flow classes that don’t require a pricey monthly membership, Yoga Hive in Garfield offers a few different affordable options.
 Their weekly “community classes” allow you to take classes from a teacher-in-training for just $5, or if you plan on going more frequently than that, you might also look into their seva offerings, which allow you to help out around the studio in exchange for free yoga.